dannyvankooten/www.dannyvankooten.com/content/blog/2022-12-rewriting-interpreter-rust.md

 We'll be starting our optimization work from [this commit](https://github.com/dannyvankooten/nederlang/commit/873a737bfa22d1222e2904aa52f6386175250f87).

-The source code is parsed into this tree-like structure where each node is a variant of the `Expr` enum:
+The source code is first turned into tokens and then parsed into an Abstract Syntax Tree (AST), where each node is a variant of the `Expr` enum:

 ```rust
 enum Expr {